 In this box, you’ll show the amount of the check using numbers.
 Again, it is important to write neatly so that there are no issues reading the amount of the check.
 Be sure to include both dollars and cents inside the box.
 For this example, let’s say we’re paying Home Depot $125.75.

-Step 4) Clearly Write the Amount of the Check Using Words
+Step 4) Write the Amount of the Check Using Words

 In addition to showing the amount of the check using numbers, you’ll also need to write the amount of the check using words.
-This provides a sort of “double-check” for the bank when they pay out the check.
-So, if the numbers are not clear or readable, the words provide back up.
+This provides a “double-check” for the bank when they pay out the check.
+That way, if the numbers are not clear or readable, the words provide back up.
 It’s also worth noting that if the words and numbers are different, it will be the written words that are used to pay the amount of the check.

 If you look at the check, there is a blank line directly below the “Pay to the Order of” line.
 This is where you’ll write the amount of the check.